jhobbs/mathnotes/algebra/partial-fractions.md

 as a sum of partial fractions.

+Note that the degree of the numerator is 1 while the degree of the denominator is 3, so we satisfy the conditions for performing partial fraction decomposition and may proceed.

 First, factor the denominator (recognizing that it's a sum of cubes):

 $$ \tag{b} \frac{3(1+x)}{(1-x)(x^2+x+1)} $$